micti/Tokeninput/README.md

 Additional features
 -------------------

- * appendTo setting: more contexts, using jQuery UI Position plugin to find correct dropdown's position.
+ - [x] appendTo setting: more contexts, using jQuery UI Position plugin to find correct dropdown's position.
+ - [ ] I18n
+ - [ ] Template for other library like jQueryUI, Bootstrap

 Document & Demo
 ---------------